 There are many things you can do to get ahead in your career, like getting educated.
 Not surprisingly, improving your skills also improves your job performance.
 When you have a 360-degree viewpoint of your work, it’s easy to identify pain points and offer suggestions that work.
 Communicate these suggestions to your boss.

-When you can offer practical suggestions that produce results, like implementing intranet software into your organization, your boss will see you as a valuable member of the team.
+When you can offer practical suggestions that produce results, like implementing an employee intranet into your organization, your boss will see you as a valuable member of the team.

 4. Make your boss look good.